prideout/layout-viewer/rust/README.md

 Add BSD 3-clause and open source it.

+Add blog post.

+Default colors/opacities look terrible.

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.
+Create an outline triangle buffer on the fly using the stroke feature in i_overlay.

 Save array refs for last.